crahal/GWASReview/readme.md

 ### Acknowledgments
 Research assistance for the manual data curation was provided by Pilar Wiegand, Xuejie Ding and Domantė Grendaitė.
 Please see the accompanying paper for a full list of acknowledgements.

 ### To Do (Long Run)

 1. Custom function to create funder-specific plots for each funder
 2. Complete manual parsing task for 100% of all studies.
+3. Move dictionaries from support functions to text delimited files